tgalal/dissononce/README.md

 some rules.
 Extras should are to be decoupled as much as possible from the base spec implementation, they should not interfere with the base implementation flow or introduce conflicts with Noise specification.

-#### meta: Cipher-functions by name:
+#### meta: Crypto-functions by name:

-As an alternative to directly instantiating the Cipher-functions objects, they can also be created by name using a factory designated to each type of Cipher-functions:
+As an alternative to directly instantiating the Crypto-functions objects, they could also be created by name using a factory designated to each type of Crypto-functions:

 ```python
 from dissononce.extras.meta.hash.factory import HashFactory